 The best way to get tissue samples from the stomach is through a procedure called an esophagogastroduodenoscopy.
-It is more commonly known as an endoscopy or EGD.
+It’s more commonly known as an endoscopy or EGD.
 This is generally done as an outpatient procedure.

-You will be instructed to stop eating and drinking for about six to 12 hours before the procedure.
-You will also be advised to stop taking blood-thinning medications.
+You’ll be instructed to stop eating and drinking for about 6 to 12 hours before the procedure.
+You’ll also be advised to stop taking blood-thinning medications.
 Make sure you get specific instructions from your doctor based on your medical condition.

 Dentures or partials must be removed.
-An IV will be inserted into your vein for medications.
-You will be given a sedative, a painkiller, and a local anesthetic in your mouth to prevent coughing and gagging.
-You will also have a mouth guard to protect your teeth and the endoscope.
+A nurse inserts an intravenous line (IV) into your vein for medications.
+You then are given a sedative, a painkiller, and a local anesthetic in your mouth to prevent coughing and gagging.
+You also need to wear a mouth guard to protect your teeth and the endoscope.

-You will lie on your left side during the procedure.
-The doctor will insert the endoscope down your throat, through your esophagus, and into the stomach and upper small intestine.
-Air is put into the endoscope to help the doctor see clearly.
+During the procedure, you lie on your left side.
+Your doctor inserts the endoscope down your throat, through your esophagus, and into your stomach and upper small intestine.
+Air is pumped into the endoscope to help your doctor see clearly.

-The doctor will perform a visual inspection and take tissue samples for biopsy and culture.
+Your doctor next performs a visual inspection and takes tissue samples for biopsy and culture.

-The procedure will take about five to 20 minutes and the samples will be sent to a lab for examination.
+The procedure takes about 5 to 20 minutes, and the samples are sent to a lab for examination.
 The results will be sent to your doctor for review.

 You must refrain from eating and drinking until your gag reflex returns.
-Your throat may feel a little sore and you might feel gas and bloating because of the air in the endoscope.
-These side effects will wear off shortly, and you will be able to return home the same day.
+Your throat may feel a little sore, and you might feel gas and bloating because of the air in the endoscope.
+These side effects will wear off shortly, and you’ll be able to return home the same day.

-Sample tissues from your stomach are sent to a laboratory where they are biopsied and cultured.
+Biopsy tissue samples from your stomach are sent to a laboratory where they are processed and cultured.

-For the biopsy, tissue samples from your stomach are examined under a microscope for signs of damage or diseases.
-A biopsy is the only way to confirm cancer.
+For the processed tissue, the biopsy samples from your stomach are examined under a microscope for signs of damage or disease.
+This is the only way to confirm cancer.

-For the culture, tissue samples from your stomach are placed in a special culture dish.
+For the culture, biopsy samples from your stomach are placed in a special culture dish.
 The tissue is monitored to see if bacteria, fungus, viruses, or other organisms grow.

-When the stomach tissue biopsy and culture do not show damage, H. pylori bacteria, signs of infection, or cancer, they are usually considered to be normal.
+When the stomach tissue biopsy and culture don’t show damage, H. pylori bacteria, signs of infection, or cancer, they are usually considered to be normal.